KisanoWasTaken/Project-ArrowStorm/README.md

 # **Project ArrowStorm**

-Project ArrowStorm is a passion driven project that aims to create a hub for the Stepmania and ITG communities!
+Project ArrowStorm is a passion driven 2000s style love letter project that aims to create a hub for the Stepmania and ITG communities!
 It's also aims to solve a few problems between them.

 ## So, what's this about?